 Impressions & Dental X-rays at Cherrybank Dental Spa

-Here at Cherrybank Dental Spa in Edinburgh and Perth, we want to make sure you get the best treatment for your needs, which is why we need to take Dental X-rays to record of your teeth to conduct a full analysis of your mouth.
+Here at Cherrybank Dental Spa in Perth, we want to make sure you get the best treatment for your needs, which is why we need to take Dental X-rays to record of your teeth to conduct a full analysis of your mouth.

 We may also take simple impressions (or moulds) of your teeth.